penalara/engineInputGHCFile/schema-doc/ghc-definitions-middayreference-properties-refframe.md

 engineInputGHCSchema#/definitions/middayReference/properties/refFrame
 ```

-Identifier name of a frame where the teacher take the midday.
-If it is not not specified, the engine will take the midday of the frame with the highest allocation.
+Identifier of a frame where the teacher takes noon pause.
+If not specified, the engine shall take the noon pause of the frame with the highest allocation.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |